rudradhariiit/LLM_for_ADR/README.md

 ## Repository suructure

 1. code
+    - test_env.yml contains the required packages.
+One can create a conda env from this file with the command: <br> conda env create -f test_env.yml
     - adr.py contains code for all 0-shot and few-shot experiments, for all models.
     - training.ipynb contains code for finetuning and inference.
 2. data